 Who should enroll?

 You should enroll if you do not have health coverage through your job or a government program, such as Medicare, MediCal or the County's ACE program.
-If you miss the February 15 enrollment deadline and did not know or understand there was a tax penalty for being uninsured in 2014, you can enroll during this special enrollment period by April 30, 2015.
+If you missed the February 15 enrollment deadline and did not know or understand there was a tax penalty for being uninsured in 2014, you can enroll during this special enrollment period by April 30, 2015.
 Apply for coverage and avoid having to pay another federal tax penalty, which will increase next year.

 Here’s a list of ways to enroll: